TomConlin/Semantic_Exchange_Format/README.md

 algorithms for working with ordered lists are tractable and well behaved.
 Only incremental improvements may be expected in the general case.

-Capturing Phenotypes requires a branching data structure to describe entities and related features where the order between the relationships is strictly arbitrary.
+Capturing phenotypes requires a branching data structure to describe entities and related features where the order between the relationships is strictly arbitrary.